 Support for Learning and Career Advancement

 Support Team “Cocoro” Offers Advice on Campus Life

 Faculty members in the Department of Psychology have formed teams to provide help and advice at any time to second- and third-year transfer students, as well as to individuals who need support in their student lives or in their studies.

-Involvement in the Community
+Involvement in the Community with a Volunteer Experience

 For those wondering how they can make use of their studies in psychology, the university provides numerous opportunities for hands-on experiences in the community.
 These include volunteer activities such as exchange programs with local families and learning and play support for hospitalized children.

-Fieldwork in Psychology and Education
+Fieldwork in Social and Business Psychology

 - Certified Psychologist

 - Librarian Certificate